BDX-town/Akkoma/FEDERATION.md

 ### FEP-c16b: Formatting MFM functions

-The optional extension term `htmlMfm` is currently not used.
+We set the optional extension term `htmlMfm: true` when using content type "text/x.misskeymarkdown".
+Incomming messages containing `htmlMfm: true` will not have their content re-parsed.

 ## Nodeinfo